hulvdan/cookier/TASKS_HULVDAN.md

 x new run: build: show builds
-x new run: back button: reacts to backspace / esc x new run: build: selecting build -> switching to weapons

-* new run: weapon: show them
+x new run: back button: reacts to backspace / esc x new run: build: selecting build -> switching to weapons x new run: weapon: show them x new run: weapon: show weapon details

-* new run: weapon: show weapon details
+* new run: weapon: if newly selected build doesn't have previously selected weapon -> reset weapon
-* new run: weapon:
 * new run: weapon:
 * new run: weapon:
 * new run: weapon: